-In the independent legal bible Chambers UK, Matthew was praised by clients for his “reassuring and calming manner” as well as his “ability to connect at all levels” and he has a reputation for “exceeding expectations”.
+In Chambers UK, Matthew was praised by clients for his “reassuring and calming manner” as well as his “ability to connect at all levels” and "a steely opponent and someone who I can really trust to win".
+The directory also noted he has a reputation for “exceeding expectations”.

-A client recently told the firm that “Matthew is everything you want in a lawyer.
-Expert, precise, detailed, always prepared, direct when needed, but professional at the same time.
+A client remarked to the firm that “Matthew is everything you want in a lawyer: expert, precise, detailed, always prepared, direct when needed, but professional at the same time.
 With common sense, a sense of humour and a refreshing ability to deliver no-nonsense, commercially sound guidance, that wastes neither your time nor money”.